TaitoUnited/full-stack-template/DEVELOPMENT.md

 # Development

 This file has been copied from [SERVER-TEMPLATE](https://github.com/TaitoUnited/SERVER-TEMPLATE/).
 Keep modifications minimal and improve the original instead.
 Project specific conventions are located in [README.md](README.md#conventions).

-See the [taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/tree/master/docs/tutorial) for more thorough instructions.
+See the [taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/tree/master/docs/tutorial) for more thorough development instructions.
 Note that you can use this template also [without taito-cli](#without-taito-cli).

 Table of contents: